jskaa/spring2014/_posts/2014-01-31-jessicalistsandstrings.md

 MikeekiM
 ```

-###Write a function that removes the first occurrence of a string from another string.
+###Remove the First Occurrence of a String from Another String

 This one was a little tricky to figure out, and I took a peek at the provided answer tab to give myself a hint in what direction I should go.
 I saw immediately that they used slicing and concatenation together, and I went back to my console to work.
 What I found was that I could use the ```.index()``` method to find the first occurrence of a parameter (substring) within a string.
 The index was saved as the variable ```index```, and used in slicing to find the letters in the input string up until but not including the index (which is the substring we want to remove!).
 The next step was to get rid of the full substring.
 But what if it was more than a single character?
 This is where the ```len(substring)``` came in, as when added to the index, it would give an index of where the full substring ended.
 Then, it was a simple matter of using this as the starting point of the slice, and concatenating it onto the end of the previous portion.